alain-bertrand/Dot-World-Maker/README.md

 * Your server must have MySQL or MariaDB installed.
 Tp download it: https://downloads.mariadb.org/
 * Node.JS installed (we tested it with v6.11).
 To download it: https://nodejs.org/en/download/

+# Installation

 ## Quick start for Windows:
-Run the "start_server.cmd" file and your engine should start (make sure you fulfill the requirements).

-## Installation
+* Install node and MariaDb on your computer
 * Clone or download the repository
+* Run the "start_server.cmd" file and your engine should start (make sure you fulfill the requirements).

+Later on you may still use "start_server.cmd" to run the engine

+## Installation (manual installation)

+### Setup
+* Clone or download the repository
 * Create a database on your MySQL or MariaDB and create a DB user for the engine
+* delete the file must_install.txt
 * Import the SQL statements from tables.txt into your database
 * Edit the package.json file (config section)
 * Using a command prompt install the needed packages: "npm install ." (this must be run within the directory where the package.json is)

-## Running it
+### Running it
 * Using a command prompt start the server: "node server.js"
 * Using your browser connect to http://127.0.0.1:1337 or the port specified in the package.json

 **Default user: admin password: admin**

+# Changing the source code

 ## To edit the client or the server Code
 * Edit the *.ts* files never the resulting *.js* as they will be overwitten when you compile the engine